steemit/condenser/app/help/en/welcome.md

 **Comments** - Here is where you go to see all of the comments you have made to other's posts and comments.

 **Replies** - Here is where you go to see all replies other users have made to your posts and comments.
 Check here often to see if anyone has responded to you.
-(There are currently no notifications to tell you when someone responds to you.)

 **Wallet** - Here is where you go to see your wallet balances, make transfers, exchange STEEM/SBD, and Power Up.